-Energy Transfer LP is developing a large-scale LNG export facility in Lake Charles, Louisiana located on the Calcasieu ship channel.
-The project will convert Energy Transfer’s existing Lake Charles LNG import and regasification terminal to an LNG export facility, providing a cost advantage over other proposed LNG projects on the Gulf Coast.
+Energy Transfer LP is developing a large-scale LNG facility in Lake Charles, Louisiana located on the Calcasieu ship channel.
+The project will convert Energy Transfer’s existing Lake Charles LNG import and regasification terminal to an LNG liquefaction and export facility, providing a cost advantage over other proposed LNG projects on the Gulf Coast.

 FOOTPRINT EXPANSION

-This fully permitted project will add 240 acres to Lake Charles LNG’s overall footprint which will allow for the development of a liquefaction and export facility.
+The project will add 240 acres to Lake Charles LNG’s overall footprint which will allow for the development of a liquefaction and export facility.
 It is the only brownfield project among those in the pre-FID process.

 The ability to recapitalize existing assets provides a cost advantage over other proposed LNG projects on the Gulf Coast, with ready access to U.S. gas supply through existing connections to Henry Hub, and connectivity to Energy Transfer’s vast network of natural gas pipelines.